 - August 2021

 Ariane Koch, born in Basel in 1988, studied fine arts and interdisciplinarity.
 She writes – also in collaboration – theatre and performance texts, radio plays and prose.
 Her texts have won numerous awards and have been performed in places like Basel, Berlin, Cairo, Istanbul and Moscow.
 Ariane Koch has been granted various fellowships, including one from the Cité internationale des Arts in Paris (2020).
 She has been teaching at the Institute for Aesthetic Practice and Theory at the Basel School of Art and Design since 2019.
-The Imposition is her debut novel and won the aspekte-Literaturpreis 2021.
+The Imposition is her debut novel and won the aspekte-Literaturpreis 2021 as well as one of the Swiss Literature Prizes 2022.

 Photo: © Heike Steinweg/Suhrkamp Verlag